ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+## Changes in version 3.0.2
+1. **configure** script has been modified to set `-march=native` option by default.
+2. A filtering condition for initiating alignment has been modified to
+improve mapping sensitivity.
+3. A few bugs that can affect the quality of local and unspliced alignment are
+fixed.

 ## Changes in version 3.0.1
 1. A bug is fixed to correctly evaluate transcriptional initiation and termination
 signals in genome mapping mode (-Q[4-7]) with protein queries.